strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deployment-plans.md

 1. On the dashboard, click **Deployment Plans**.
 2. In the **Deployment Plans** pane, click **Create**.
 3. In **Create deployment plan**, type a name for the plan.
-4. Choose which products and and versions to deploy.
+4. Choose which products and versions to deploy.
 We recommend creating deployment plans for Office and Windows together and using the most recent versions.
 5. Choose the groups you want to deploy to.
 6. Define any readiness rules you want for your deployment plan.
 As part of your readiness rules, you can specify the following:
  - Whether your devices automatically receive drivers from Windows Update.